UK study visits

 Also on the west side of London are some of its famous shopping areas, including the great department stores, such as Harrods.
 This area also has some large parks and a whole series of great museums.

-- University visits: King’s College or LSE (you’ll visit one of these, depending on your subject interests)
+– University visits (University focus): King’s College or LSE (you’ll visit one of these, depending on your subject interests)

 King’s College – 25,000 students.
 Another of the UK’s top universities, King’s covers a broad range of courses, but is particularly famous for medicine and related subjects.